·

 Tropical climate

 One of the best things about Sri Lanka is the climate.
-There is genuinely never a bad time to come thanks to how the dry and monsoon seasons operate on the island (you can find more information on this further down in this blog post).
+There is genuinely never a bad time to come, thanks to how the dry and monsoon seasons operate on the island (you can find more information on this further down in this blog post).

 Top-notch cuisine

 Sri Lankan food is one of my favourites!
 It’s filling, flavoursome, and in comparison to Indian food, not too spicy.
-When in Sri Lanka you really have to try a Rice and Curry Buffet, Kottu Roti and String Hoppers.
+When in Sri Lanka, you really have to try a Rice and Curry Buffet, Kottu Roti, and String Hoppers.
 You will be able to find these at most local Sri Lankan restaurants.

-As the island has become more popular over the years, I have noticed that there are also lots of “aesthetic” and Western-style cafes and restaurants popping up.
+As the island has become more popular over the years, I have noticed that there are also lots of ‘aesthetic,’ Western-style cafes and restaurants popping up.
 Naturally, these are more costly than local spots, however, if you are looking for an alternative to Sri Lankan food, you will easily be able to find it.

 An abundance of coworking spots and a Large Digital Nomad Community

-Sri Lanka is quickly becoming one of the most popular places to work remotely so there are lots of independent coworking cafes and coliving hotels that you can find along the southern and eastern coasts.
-With that comes a large digital nomad community where you will be able to meet like-minded individuals, which is great if you are coming to Sri Lanka solo.
+Sri Lanka is quickly becoming one of the most popular places to work remotely, so there are numerous coworking spaces in Sri Lanka, alongside independent coworking cafes and coliving hotels to be found along the southern and eastern coasts.

 Friendly and welcoming locals